Scientists run World Half Marathon at sea

-Professor Ian Hall and Professor Steve Barker, from the University’s School of Earth and Ocean Sciences, will be running the gruelling 13.1 miles as part of Team Cardiff on the helideck of their research ship off the coast of South Africa.
+Professor Ian Hall and Professor Steve Barker, from the University’s School of Earth and Environmental Sciences, will be running the gruelling 13.1 miles as part of Team Cardiff on the helideck of their research ship off the coast of South Africa.

 As the runners set off on Saturday (26 March) afternoon against the backdrop of Cardiff Castle, Steve and Ian will simultaneously embark on their run and will be tasked with circling the ship’s helideck 328 times whilst dealing with the rough conditions that the Indian Ocean could potentially throw at them.